-This applies if you have never had a British Overseas Territories Citizen passport before or you were previously only included as a child on someone else's passport.
-This includes those who were not British at birth but have gained naturalisation or registration as a British Overseas Territories Citizen and are applying for their first British Overseas Territories Citizen passport.
+This applies if you have never had a British Overseas Territories Citizen passport before, held the "old black" passport, or you were previously only included as a child on someone else's passport.
+This includes those who were not British at birth but have gained citizenship through naturalisation or registration as a British Overseas Territories Citizen and are applying for their first British Overseas Territories Citizen passport.